d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{1in}

-13. What value is calculated from the cards and plotted on the null distribution?
+13. What value is calculated from the cards and plotted on the null distribution?  *Hint*: What statistic are we calculating from the data?

-\vspace{1in}
+\vspace{0.3in}

 14. Once we create a null distribution of 1000 simulations, at what value do you expect the distribution to be centered?
 Explain your reasoning.

-\vspace{1in}
+\vspace{.8in}

 **Simulation method**

 15. When using the two mean test we need to enter the name of the response variable, `Snowfall` and the name of the explanatory variable, `WeatherPattern` for the formula.
 The name of the data set as shown above is `Snow`.
 What values should be entered for each of the following into the two mean test to create 1000 simulations?

 \vspace{.2in}
-* First in Subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction?):
+* First in Subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction? `"El_Nino"` or `"La_Nina"`:

 \vspace{.2in}
 * Number of repetitions: